-From our Operations Centres in Newburn and Hebburn, Health Advisors are the first point of contact with patients in need of front line medical care or transportation and, as you can imagine, this is not like your usual contact centre.
+From our Emergency Operations Centres (EOCs) in Newburn, Hebburn, and Billingham, health advisors are the first point of contact with patients in need of frontline medical care or transportation and, as you can imagine, this is not like your usual contact centre.

 Our 999 and NHS111 call taking operations can be very rewarding in busy, demanding and highly pressured environments.
 We are open 24 hours a day, 7 days a week for 365 days of the year.